fabioscagliola/my-site-and-blog/fabioscagliola/content/blog/my-grandfather-used-to-know-how-to-fly.md

 That was our first kiss.

-When we our lips detached (after I would not know how long), my eyes searched for hers and found them returning the look, and we were floating in midair.
+When our lips detached (after I would not know how long), my eyes searched for hers and found them returning the look, and we were floating in midair.
 I did not even have the time to curse in my mind and she was already screaming and holding me as close as she could.
 I held her back and tried to explain her.

 – Alice, please, calm down!
 It is all right!